-As is with the rest of Europe it is now illegal in Madeira to construct a building without having disabled access and facilities.
-So you will find that all of the new modern shopping malls and areas have all been built with this in mind.
+Disabled FacilitiesAs with the rest of Europe, it is now illegal to construct buildings in Madeira without providing facilities and access for people with disabilities.
+So you will find that all of the new shopping malls and modern areas have been built with this in mind.
 This being said, disabled facilities are not common in Madeira.

 The cable car has full disabled access and will stop for people with wheelchairs to get in.